digitalheir/rechtspraak-js/README.md

 ## Data

-### ⚠ the database is currently still filling up, it will take a couple of days to complete (> 95% done)

 A dump of the sanitized metadata is available at https://rechtspraak.lawreader.nl/_all.
 This URL will load the complete knowledge graph of Rechtspraak.nl.
 This page returns a JSON document of about 20 gigabyes in size.
 The document has two fields:

 1. `@context`, which provides the URI mappings for the concepts, and